iSEE Critical Conversation 2024 —

 Critical Conversations are supported by a generous gift from the Alvin H. Baum Family Fund, iSEE’s founding benefactor.
 The Baum Fund is administered by Joel Friedman and Loretta Namovic.

 NOV.
-13 AGENDA: PUBLIC KEYNOTE
+13 PUBLIC KEYNOTE

 “Solar Development in Rural Areas: Examining the Trade-Offs”

 Abstract: Federal policies to reduce greenhouse gas (GHG) emissions from electricity generation, including the Inflation Reduction Act of 2022, are increasing the pace of growth in large-scale renewable energy capacity.
 Most solar developments are in rural areas and located on agricultural land.
 Although the amount of land directly affected by a solar farm is small (relative to the amount of farmland), large-scale, commercial solar development leads to changes in the rural landscape.
 While there is broad support for increasing renewable energy generation, there are local community concerns regarding the effects of solar development on property values, agricultural land use, and the environment.
 There are alternatives to large-scale solar development, including small-scale, i.e., rooftop solar and agrivoltaics, but there are trade-offs including potentially higher costs.
 Local community resistance to solar can delay or prevent development in a particular area, also increasing the costs of deploying solar.
-This talk will discuss the current state of the solar sector, what the research tells us today and what questions remain on how to deploy solar to address climate change while benefiting local communities.
+This talk discussed the current state of the solar sector, what the research tells us today and what questions remain on how to deploy solar to address climate change while benefiting local communities.

 Bio: Karen Maguire is a research agricultural economist in the Conservation and Environment Branch of the Resource and Rural Economics Division of USDA’s Economic Research Service (ERS).
 Karen joined ERS in December 2020.
 Prior to joining ERS, she was an assistant professor at Oklahoma State University in the economics department at the Spears School of Business.
 One of her main research areas is renewable energy development, solar and wind, and its effects on local economic outcomes in rural communities and the environment.
 Karen holds a Ph.D. and M.A. in economics from the University of Colorado at Boulder.
 She also holds a B.A. in biology from Clark University.

 NOV.
-14 AGENDA: WORKSHOP (participation by invitation only)
+14 AGENDA: WORKSHOP

 8:45-9 a.m. — Check-in and Refreshments